-The approved budget is based on the \$9.9 Billion Biennial State School Fund Proposed Budget with a 49/51 split as submitted by the Governor for 2023-2025.
+The Adopted Budget is based on the \$10.2 Billion Biennial State School Fund Budget with a 49/51 split as submitted by the Governor for 2023-2025.
 For FY 2023-2024 we will receive 49% of the biennium allocated dollars.

-With the current State School Fund funding level, including the 11% cap on students receiving Special Education Services funded by the state and the recent enrollment decline, the approved budget includes a spend down of reserves to mitigate the labor and material cost increases, unfunded transportation expenses, one-time expenses, and supplementing unfunded special education services in order to provide those necessary services for which students are entitled.
-The District is also using ESSER III funding from the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSA Act), providing additional funding to help continue supporting students and families and to stabilize our General Fund as we attempt to recover from the pandemic.
+With the current State School Fund funding level, including the 11% cap on students receiving Special Education Services funded by the state and the recent enrollment decline, the adopted budget includes a spend down of reserves for one-time expenses as well as supplements unfunded special education services in order to provide those necessary services for which students are entitled.
+The District is also using funding from the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSA Act), providing an additional \$54.3 billion for the Elementary and Secondary School Emergency Relief Fund (ESSER II & III), of which Oregon received \$499.1 million since 2021 to help continue supporting students and families and to stabilize our General Fund as we attempt to recover from the pandemic.